 Since the deal is not yet approved by the Department of Justice, there is still hope it wont go through, so when considering protesting said deal it is important to consider two main things:

 - The huge historical importance 20th Century Fox holds for the film industry.
 Being one of the major film studios in the United States since the Golden Age of Hollywood, a group called the "Big Five" at that time, it has always been unique for taking risks other companies dare not to take.
+This was evident in 1974, when 20th Century Fox was the only studio that gave George Lucas a chance to do what at that time seemed like a ridiculous and unprofitable idea: "Star Wars: Episode IV A New Hope".
 This is evident today, when you compare the kind of projects that are green-lit by Fox and Fox Searchlight with the ones Disney makes.
 From great independent movies like "12 years a Slave", "The Tree of Life", "He named me Malala", "Mistress America", "The Birth of a Nation" or "The Grand Budapest Hotel" to blockbusters that refuse to follow an established formula and risk failing at the box office like "Deadpool", "War for the Planet of the Apes", the R rated "Logan" and now "The New Mutants", which even takes the risk of not using the name X Men on the title to attract audiences.
-You can see that kind of risk taking also in the present day with films like the unusual fantasy "The Shape of Water", the political discussion- igniting "The Post" and the LGBT romantic comedy "Love, Simon", which is being widely considered as a groundbreaking take on the, 20th Century Fox is not afraid of being provocative or trusting the vision of the film makers they work with.
-If suddenly Disney ended up owning 20th Century Fox, with Disney being a calculating company that seeks the most profitable and least risky projects, then it´s logical to expect that Fox´s way of doing business would probably end.
+You can see that kind of risk taking also in the present day with films like the unusual fantasy "The Shape of Water", the political discussion- igniting "The Post" and the LGBT romantic comedy "Love, Simon", which is being widely considered as a groundbreaking take on the "coming of age" and romantic comedy sub-genres, being the first to introduce to those sub-genres a gay teen romance.
+20th Century Fox is not afraid of being provocative or trusting the vision of the film makers they work with.
+If suddenly Disney ended up owning 20th Century Fox, with Disney being a calculating company that seeks the most profitable and least risky projects, then it would be logical to expect that Fox´s way of doing business would probably end.

 - To have Disney owning 20th Century Fox is to allow Disney to take another step into becoming the monopoly of the film industry.
 Theaters, distribution companies and film production companies are already publicly noting how Disney intends to subdue them like they did to ArcLight Cinemas by asking them to remove Quentin Tarantino´s "The Hateful 8" from their Cinerama Dome, even as the theater already had a deal to show the movie for two weeks, so they could show Disney´s "Star Wars Episode VII The Force Awakens" there exclusively instead for the entire holiday season (Internet Reference last checked April 16th 2018, as reported for Variety.com by Margaret Lenker: Quentin Tarantino Accuses Disney of ‘Extortion’ Over ‘Star Wars’ Booking), and now making special demands for the screenings of "Star Wars Episode VIII The Last Jedi", for which they are demanding a percentage of the screening profits higher than the one usually agreed and accepted between movie theaters and distribution companies (Internet Reference last checked April 16th 2018 as reported for the Wall Street Journal.com by Erich Schwartzel: Disney Lays Down the Law for Theaters on ‘Star Wars: The Last Jedi’ Exhibitors say the studio’s top-secret terms are the most onerous they have ever seen ).
-Some information that supports the case about the Disney deal significantly reducing competition: Fox and Disney compete every year on the following categories: Computer Animated movies, Superhero movies, Action/Adventure movies and Science Fiction/Fantasy movies.
+Some information that supports the case about the Disney deal significantly reducing competition: Fox and Disney compete directly every year on the following categories: Computer Animated movies, Superhero movies, Action/Adventure movies and Science Fiction/Fantasy movies.
+If Disney owned Fox, not only would they loose one third of their competition in most of those categories, but they would increase their offer against their remaining competitors by at least 40%.
 Disney shouldn´t monopolize the film industry, not just because it is an economic abuse that destroys fair competition, but also because in doing so, it would be silencing many voices that differ from their way of producing movies, so those voices would never be heard by audiences.
 20th Century Fox allows lots of bold and daring visions to be realized and shared with audiences, just like other production companies and studios make different types of visions possible, and if Disney finally becomes a monopoly, those visions will never get to be seen by audiences, and instead, the only thing audiences will be able to watch will be Disney movies.

 To 20th Century Fox: